-Normally your body filters out uric acid through your kidneys and in urine.
-If you consume too much purine in your diet, or if your body can’t get rid of this byproduct fast enough, uric acid can build up in your blood.
+Usually, your body filters out uric acid through your kidneys and in urine.
+If you consume too much purine or if your body is unable to remove this by-product quickly enough, uric acid can build up in your blood.

-You can limit the source of uric acid in your diet.
-Purine-rich foods include some types of meat, seafood, and vegetables.
-All of these foods give off uric acid when they’re digested.
+You can limit the source of uric acid.
+Purine-rich foods include some meats, seafood, and vegetables.
+All of these foods contribute to uric acid when digested.

-Avoid or reduce your intake of foods such as:
+Avoid or reduce your intake of purine-rich foods, such as: